punkave/mongo-dump-stream/README.md

 ## Changelog

-### CHANGES IN 0.1.2
+### CHANGES IN 0.1.2-0.1.3

-Dialed back size of test database so we don't have to change mocha's test timeouts.
+Dialed back size of test database, increased mocha test timeouts.

 ### CHANGES IN 0.1.1